 Matriculation is the ceremony that marks your formal admission to the University.
 It is a statutory requirement of the University that all students are required to matriculate or incorporate as members of the University at the beginning of their course.
 Please see University website for details.
-Visiting Students required to matriculate are Erasmus students taking the Diploma in Legal Studies or the MSt in Modern Languages, and Maximilianeum students.
-Notre Dame, Amherst and WISC students do not matriculate.
+Visiting Students required to matriculate are Erasmus students taking the Diploma in Legal Studies or the MSt in Modern Languages.
+Maximilaneum, Notre Dame, Amherst, Tsinghua and WISC students do not matriculate.

-The main matriculation ceremony is on the Saturday of Week 1 of Michaelmas Term (in 2017/18, this is Saturday 14 October at 9.30am), and instructions are sent to newcomers before they come to Oxford, and again before the ceremony itself.
+The main matriculation ceremony is on the Saturday of Week 1 of Michaelmas Term (in 2021/22, this is Saturday 16 October at 10.30am), and instructions are sent to newcomers before the ceremony itself.
 Your matriculation is a celebratory event, where you will get to take part in one of the most famous Oxford traditions.
 A College year group photo will be taken to commemorate the occasion, and you will be able to purchase a copy from the photographer.